Fasuwa Abayomi Johnson

-Otunba Fasuwa Abayomi Johnson PhD, also referred to as Yomi-FAJ, is a Nigerian politician, public servant, academic and businessman, currently serving as a Federal Commissioner representing Ogun State in the National Population Commission (NPC) of Nigeria.
+Fasuwa Abayomi Johnson also referred to as Yomi-FAJ, is a Nigerian politician and businessman, who serves as a Federal commissioner of the representing Ogun State in the Nigerian National Population Commission.

 Early life and education

 Fasuwa Abayomi Johnson was born in Ododeyo, Ijebu North-East, Ogun State, Nigeria.
 He attended St. Michael Primary School, Ododeyo for his primary education, and then moved on to Deyo Tuwo Comprehensive High School for his secondary education.

 Johnson continued his higher education at Ogun State University (now Olabisi Onabanjo University, Ago Iwoye), where he graduated with a degree in Geography and Regional Planning in 1998.
 In 2004, he obtained a Master of Science degree in Geography from the University of Ibadan.
 He furthered his education and in 2012 obtained a Master of Business Administration (MBA) from Ladoke Akintola University, specializing in marketing.
 In 2020, Johnson began his PhD in Geography and Environmental Management at Tai Solarin University of Education, focusing on Climate Change and River Basin Management. which he concluded in 2024.